vishaltak/gitlab-development-kit/doc/howto/runner.md

 token = "<runner-token>"
 ```

-The GDK will manage a runner in a Docker container for you, but it needs
+The GDK manages a runner in a Docker container for you, but it needs
 this token in your `gdk.yml` file.
 Edit the `gdk.yml` to use this value
 and set `install_mode` and `executor` to `docker`: